Vectorial phase retrieval in super-resolution polarization microscopy: Forward model for characterizing a birefringent distribution at the pupil plane

 \subsection{Phase and polarization diversity}

 It is common practice in phase retrieval algorithms for optical microscopes to assume access to a stack of intensity images for varying focal distances $\Delta_{\zeta}$ from the location of the best focus (a Z-stack).
-The phase diversity provided by the varying focal distances is taken into account by multiplying the Green tensor in Eq.~(\ref{eq:Galphadelta}) by the phase factor
+The phase diversity provided by the varying focal distances is taken into account by the phase factor $D^{(\Delta_\zeta)} (\bt u)$ defined in Eq.~(\ref{eq:def}) within the Green tensor in Eq.~(\ref{eq:Galphadelta}).
 This additional information, referred to as phase diversity, helps the algorithm converge to an appropriate solution without falling into local minima, as well as discriminate between vortices with opposite topological charge.

-While a Z-stack is sufficient to determine scalar masks and aberrations, it is not so for birefringent pupils since it does not discriminate between the true birefringent pupil given by $\mathbb J$ and its unitary transformations $\mathbb J_{\mathbb U} = \mathbb U \cdot \mathbb J$, where $\mathbb U$ is a constant unitary matrix, as exemplified in the following section.
+While a Z-stack is sufficient to determine scalar masks and aberrations, it is not so for BDPPs since it does not discriminate between the true $\mathbb J$ and its unitary transformations $\mathbb J_{\mathbb U} = \mathbb U \cdot \mathbb J$, where $\mathbb U$ is a constant unitary matrix, as exemplified in the following section.
 Therefore, it is necessary to include information about the polarization dependence of the PSFs used for the retrieval.
 This additional information is obtained by introducing a polarization analyzer after the birefringent mask (see Fig.~\ref{fig:setup}) composed of a combination of waveplates and polarizers, where at least one element rotates to generate various polarization projections of the output.
 This polarization diversity is modeled by a set of constant Jones matrices $\mathbb P^{(p)}$ that are applied to the Green tensor at the BFP along with the defocus terms for the phase diversity in order to generate a PZ-stack of Green tensors

 It is important to notice that the constant matrices $\mathbb P^{(p)}$ cannot be unitary since they would give a unitary transformation and thus have no effect of the shape of the PSFs.
 The simplest nonunitary matrix to implement is a projection matrix obtained by placing a linear polarizer at the end of the waveplate sequence.